How to Fix “system32\config\systemprofile\Desktop” Error

 9. Confirm the warning, then click OK and close all windows.

-10. Navigate to C: drive > Users > Old_Profile where C: is the drive where your Windows is installed and Old_Profile is your old windows account’s name.
+10. Navigate to the C: drive > Users > Old_Profile, where C: is the drive where your Windows is installed, and Old_Profile is the name of your old Windows account.

-12. Now go to C: drive\Users\New_Profile where New_Profile is your new account’s name you just created.
-Paste the copied content here.
+12. New_Profile’ is the name of the new account you just created.
+Paste the copied content there.

-14. Your problem should be gone now.
-If not let us do know your exact situation in the comment section below.
+14. Your problem should be resolved now.
+If not, please let us know your exact situation in the comment section below.

 ABOUT THE AUTHOR